Critically Endangered regent honeyeater on a branch, Quorrobolong NSW

 The creation via this bill of ‘interim standards’ that would perhaps be reviewed within two years sets a very low bar.
 Negotiation of bilateral approval agreements would commence based on the poor interim standards, leading to uncertainty.
 It is realistic to expect that the standards enacted at the outset will be locked in via bilateral agreements for a long period of time, without any realistic pathway for their improvement.

 In June 2021, the Minister for Environment Sussan Ley announced a reform pathway and time frame modelled on Professor Samuel’s proposed pathway.
 The catch was that the reform pathway is subject to the government’s legislation (Streamlining Environmental Approvals Bill and the Standards and Assurance Bill) passing Parliament.
-The government’s plan is to implement the streamlining bill with interim standards applying to any bilateral agreement and then the development of ‘final standards’ over the next 2-3 years.
+The government’s plan is to implement the streamlining bill with interim standards applying to any bilateral agreement and then the development of ‘final standards’ over the next two to three years.

 What has WWF-Australia been doing?